xjuneau1/flashcard-study-app/README.md

 <img src="./readme-images/createdeck.jpg">

 <br>
-<p style="font-size:14px">On this page you can add a deck name and description, and click "Submit", this will create a new deck with the given name and description and send you to the deck page to edit the deck further. </p>
+<p>On this page you can add a deck name and description, and click "Submit", this will create a new deck with the given name and description and send you to the deck page to edit the deck further. </p>
 <br>